linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 15.07.2023 (announcement Contribution)
+- 🚀📢 Hey there!
+We're thrilled to share updates about our enhanced startup project, Contribution! 💪🔥 It's now even more powerful and packed with awesome features.
+What's your favorite aspect of supporting startups?
+Share below! 🌟✨ #Contribution #Startups #Entrepreneurship

 ### 14.07.2023 (announcement L2B)
 - 📢 Hey everyone!
 Exciting news!
 We're currently working on a price list for our amazing L2B products! 🎉 Get ready for some mind-blowing tariff solutions! 🔥💼 What kind of pricing options would you love to see?
 Share your thoughts! 💭✨ #L2Bproducts #pricing #innovation